The Essential Guide To Top Bar Hives

 History of top bar hives

 Basic forms of top bar hives have existed for thousands of years.
-The Greeks used a type of hanging basket or pot to harvest honey.
+The Greeks used a hanging basket or pot to harvest honey.

 What’s the difference between a Tanzanian and Kenyan top bar hive?

-Tanzanian and Kenyan hives have the same basic components; however, the Tanzanian has a rectangular hive body with straight sides while the Kenyan is shaped like an inverted trapezoid – its sides slope inwards from top to bottom.
+Tanzanian and Kenyan hives have the same basic components.
+Tanzanians have a rectangular hive body with straight sides while the Kenyan has sides that slope inwards from top to bottom.

-- The advantage of a Kenyan is there is more available space for the hive to build our comb.
+- The advantage of a Kenyan is more space for the hive to build our comb.

 - The advantage of a Tanzanian is the top bars hold the weight of the comb a little better and they’re easier to remove without causing damage.